 Lemon moved up to Japan in 2000, signing with the Yakult Swallows.
 He went 3-7 with a save and a 3.91 ERA.
 He did turn in a historic effort on April 14.
 That game, he became the sixth Nippon Pro Baseball pitcher to strike out four pitchers in an inning and the first gaijin to do so.

 Don returned to the Lions in 2001 and did well, going 2-2 with two saves and a 1.64 ERA in limited action.

 Taiwan, take three

 Don's last baseball stop was the place of some of his greatest successes, Taiwan.
 He returned for a third go-around in 2004, at age 36/37.
 He was 4-5 with a 3.75 ERA for the Lions.
-In the 2004 Taiwan Series, he was 1-1 with a 5.40 ERA as the Lions took home the title.
+In the 2004 Taiwan Series, he was 1-1 with a 5.40 ERA as the Lions fell to the Sinon Bulls.

 Career Stats

 Lemon was 36-32 with four saves and a 2.53 ERA in six seasons in the CPBL, 3-7 with a save and a 3.91 ERA in one season in Japan and 30-33 with five saves and a 4.58 ERA in the minor leagues.